NCAS-CMS/cfa-conventions/source/cfa.md

 applying the appropriate additive offset and/or multiplicative scale factor to the fragment's data.
 For reference time units, the calendars of the aggregated variable and a fragment must also be equivalent.
-For fragments contained in the parent file or external netCDF files, the fragment's units and calendar are defined in the usual way as variable attributes.
+For fragments contained in the parent file or in external netCDF files, the units attribute must be defined for data that represent dimensional quantities.
 Specification of the units and calendar for fragments stored in other file formats is not described in these conventions.

 For instance, if the aggregated variable units are `"days since 2001-01-01"` in the Gregorian calendar, and a fragment has units of